Tactikal/CSE151A-WI23-Project/README.md

 ```

 ### Model 2: Keras ANN

+First, we got a new split of the data with a 20% test size and a random state of 99.
+Then, using Keras, we initialized a Sequential model and configured it with one input layer, multiple hidden layers, and one output layer.
+The input layer was set to have 512 units and had 12 inputs to match the features.
+Every hidden layer had it's units cut down by 2 until we reached the 1 unit output layer, which uses a sigmoid activation function for binary classification.
+We compiled the model with the Stochastic Gradient Descent ('sgd' in the model compilation code) optimizer and binary crossentropy for loss function.
+Then, we fit it to the training data.

+Additionally, hyperparameter tuning was done using Keras Tuner to find the optimal units in the dense layers (search range from 4 to 64 units) to find the optimal model configuration for accuracy.
+K-fold cross-validation was also implemented to make sure we did not overfit.

 ```
 # new split of train/test vars
 trainX_2, testX_2, trainY_2, testY_2 = train_test_split(X,y,test_size=0.2,random_state = 99)